Justus Perthes (publishing company): Stieler's Hand-Atlas

-From 1790 onwards Justus Perthes enlarged his publisher's list with obituary lists and histories, amongst others the circumnavigation of Antonio Pigafetta and the life history of Martin Behaim.
-In 1814 he was joined by his son Wilhelm Perthes (1793–1853), who had been in the publishing house of Justus's nephew Friedrich Christoph Perthes at Hamburg.
-On Johann Georg Justus' death in 1816 in Gotha, Wilhelm took over the firm and laid the foundation of the geographical branch of the business for which it is chiefly famous.
+From 1790 onwards, Perthes enlarged his publisher's list with obituary lists, histories, the circumnavigation of the earth by Antonio Pigafetta and the life history of Martin Behaim.
+In 1814, he was joined by his son Wilhelm Perthes (1793–1853) who had been in the publishing house of Justus's nephew Friedrich Christoph Perthes at Hamburg.
+In 1816, on Johann Georg Justus' death in Gotha, Wilhelm took over the firm and laid the foundation of the geographical branch of the business.

-In 1801 the company published its first geographical book with a map of Germany by Adolf Stieler.
-In 1809 they published their first atlas, but the Napoleonic wars with their ever-changing political and administrative boundaries did not form the right climate to do so, and it became a financial disaster.
-Justus Perthes, however, was not so easily daunted and soon agreed with to a proposal by Adolf Stieler to publish the soon to be famous Stielers Handatlas.
+In 1801, the company published its first geographical book with a map of Germany by Adolf Stieler.
+In 1809 they published their first atlas, but with the changing political and administrative boundaries due to the Napoleonic wars meant that it was not a financial success.
+Perthes was not daunted, and soon agreed to a proposal by Adolf Stieler to publish Stielers Handatlas.
 Stieler proposed to create the atlas together with Christian Gottlieb Reichard (1758–1837), who later drafted part of the maps.
-Before the first issue of the atlas could be distributed in 1816 Johann Georg Justus Perthes died and was succeeded by his then 23-year-old son Wilhelm Perthes.
+Before the first issue of the atlas could be distributed in 1816, Perthes died and was succeeded by his then 23-year-old son Wilhelm Perthes.

-As with many publication in that era, the ‘’Stieler’’ was published in issues.
-In fact this way of publishing was kept up for most of the Perthes’ atlases until the publication of the ‘Stieler's International Atlas’.
-In 1823 the preliminary edition in 4 issues was completed and contained 50 maps.
-The demand for the atlas so outnumbered the number of copies produced that during the publishing in 1816–23 the first issues were already updated and sold.
-Therefore, it is possible that hardly any of the atlases produced in this time contains all issues that were printed as first edition.
-That the atlas sold so well may have been caused also by its relative small size of 35x29 cm, which made it quite handy.
+As with many publications in that era, the Stieler was published in issues.
+In 1823, the preliminary edition in 4 issues was completed, with 50 maps.
+This model was a success, and demand for the atlas outstripped supply.
+The relatively small size of 35x29 cm, made it quite handy.

-Most maps carry the now somewhat curious scales of 1:3,700,000, 1:925,000 and 1:850,000.
-Stieler used as basic unit for scale the French toise, that became an international standard in higher geodesy, because of the French-Spanish map grid survey in Peru.
+Most maps used scales of 1:3,700,000, 1:925,000 and 1:850,000.
+Stieler used the French toise as the basic unit of scale.

-The planning was such, that the first edition of the atlas would be accompanied by a textbook.
-This was published, however, only in 1840/46.
-While the preliminary edition was still being published Friedrich von Stülpnagel (1786–1865), who also was responsible for the 2nd and 3rd edition, already was revising the maps for the next edition.
+The original plan was that the first edition of the atlas would be accompanied by a textbook.
+This was only published, however, in 1840-1846.
+While the preliminary edition was still being published, Friedrich von Stülpnagel (1786–1865), who also was responsible for the 2nd and 3rd edition, was already revising the maps for the next edition.
 The first official edition of 1833 contained 75 maps.
-Through the years the number of maps would increase and the final edition of 1925-1945 contained 254 main and auxiliary maps on 188 leaves.
+Through the years, the number of maps increased, and the final edition of 1925-1945 contained 254 main and auxiliary maps on 188 leaves.